Best and Cheapest Home Companies in Kentucky (2026)

 Does home insurance in Kentucky cover tornadoes?

 Home insurance almost always covers tornado damage.
-Tornadoes are becoming increasingly common in Kentucky as "Tornado Alley" shifts to the east.
-Kentucky had 41 tornadoes in 2023.
+More money is spent by insurance companies repairing wind damage than any other cause in Kentucky, with tornadoes becoming more common in Kentucky as "Tornado Alley" shifts to the east.
+Kentucky had 53 tornadoes in 2025.

 Does Kentucky home insurance cover earthquakes?